levilucio/Browser-Petri-Net-Editor/README.md

 # Petri Net Editor and Simulator

-A visual editor and simulator for Petri nets built with React and React-Konva.
+A visual editor and simulator for Petri nets built with React, React-Konva, and a Pyodide-backed simulator.
+The app runs entirely in the browser and supports PNML import/export.

 ## Project Overview